21+ Best Countries To Teach Abroad

 3) Japan – The famous Jet program

-Japan, was and still is to some degree one of the most famous destinations to teach English abroad.
-This is due in large part to the famous Jet Program.
-The Jet program is a very competitive program that will give you a high salary and place you in a rural part of Japan as an English teacher; not a major city mind you.
+To some degree, Japan was and still is one of the most famous destinations to teach English abroad.
+This is due in large part to the renowned Jet Program.
+The Jet program is very competitive and will give you a high salary and place you in a rural part of Japan as an English teacher, not a major city.

-You may want to be based in Tokyo, but remember cities are extremely expensive in Japan and you’ll have a better time being located in a local town or city.
-If you want to work in a city you’ll have to source your own job outside of the Jet program.
-Most expats end up working in local language centers but proper positions at universities and more do exist.
+You may want to be based in Tokyo, but remember, cities are costly in Japan, and you’ll have a better time being located in a local town or city.
+If you want to work in a city, you must source your job outside the Jet program.
+Most expats work in local language centers, but proper positions at universities and more do exist.

 Pros: